Cleantech Chronicles Part 5 – Clean Water + Material Inputs

 BioLabMate Composite Inc., Sarika Kumari (Co-founder and CEO) and Sanjay Dubey (Co-founder and CTO)

-Company and product snapshot: BioLabMate is dedicated to addressing the significant issue of untracked lab plastic waste in Canadian labs.
-During our Lab2Market program, they found that research, medical, and industrial labs generate approximately 5.5 million tons of plastic waste annually.
-This waste contributes to pollution and complex disposal issues.
-BioLabMate’s seaweed-derived bioplastics offer sustainable alternatives, designed to biodegrade and integrate smoothly into existing manufacturing processes.
-Established in 2023 in St. John’s, Newfoundland and Labrador, BioLabMate aims to replace conventional plastics in research labs and clinical settings with a biobased and biodegradable alternative that avoids deforestation.
-In doing so, they will also support seaweed farming in Atlantic Canada, contributing to marine ecosystem health and aligning with Canada’s Net Zero 2050 targets.
+Company and product snapshot: BioLabMate is addressing the untracked lab plastic waste generated in Canadian labs.
+During their Lab2Market program, they found that research, medical, and industrial labs generate roughly 5.5 million tons of plastic waste every year, contributing to issues like single-use plastic pollution and waste management and disposal challenges.
+Established in St. John’s, Newfoundland – the prime destination for sourcing quality seaweed – BioLabMate aims to replace the petroplastics conventionally used in research labs and clinical settings with seaweed-derived biobased and biodegradable bioplastic alternatives.
+In doing so, they will provide support for seaweed farming in Atlantic Canada, contributing to marine ecosystem health and aligning with Canada’s Net Zero 2050 target.

-Who will be able to use it: Our product will be utilized by research laboratories, clinical facilities, universities, and industrial research centers that are seeking sustainable alternatives to traditional plastic labware.
+Who will be able to use it: The product will be utilized by research laboratories, clinical facilities, universities, and industrial research centers that are seeking sustainable alternatives to traditional plastic labware.

 Market readiness: They anticipate the product will be market-ready by 2025, following the successful scaling of pilot production and thorough testing to meet industry standards.